TheOpenSpaceProgram/new-ospgl/README.md

 OpenSSL is a dependency (for ospm), on most linux distributions it's probably available on the package manager (it will probably come preinstalled), on windows it needs to be manually downloaded (Here's a good binary compilation: https://slproweb.com/download/Win64OpenSSL-1_1_1f.exe)

+``binutils-dev`` is needed for libbfd.
+You can disable this requirement by disabling stacktraces at compile time.

 You may also need `libx11-dev`, `xorg-dev` and `libgl-mesa-dev` on linux, but these are usually installed on most systems.

 Run these commands to obtain the source: